omerbsezer/Fast-Kubernetes/K8s-Kubeadm-Cluster-Setup.md

 EOF
 ```

-- Run on both nodes:
+- Run on ALL nodes:
 ```
 sudo sysctl --system
 ```